Lebowski89/blog/content/playbook.md

       tags: plex
 ```

-In this example, the `tags: arrs` calls the role during the play, and the `apply.tags: arrs` applies the tag to the tasks within the role, ensuring these tasks run when the tag is used.
+Above, the `tags: arrs` calls the role during the play, while the `apply.tags: arrs` applies the tag to all tasks within the role, ensuring these tasks run when the tag is used.

-You can apply as many tags as you require for yourset up, and can also apply `tags: always` for those tasks that always need to run, like in my pre_tasks section.
+You can apply as many tags as you require, and can also apply `tags: always` for those tasks that always need to run, like in my pre_tasks section.

-And as seen in the introduction, you simply include your desired tags in your playbook run command:
+As seen in the introduction, you simply include your desired tags in the run command:

 ```cli